hivesolutions/netius/readme.md

 # [Netius](http://netius.hive.pt)

-Netius is a series of Python network libraries that can be used for rapid creation of asynchronous non-blocking servers and clients.
+Netius is a Python network library that can be used for the rapid creation of asynchronous non-blocking servers and clients.
 It has no dependencies, it's cross-platform, and brings some sample netius-powered servers out of the box, namely a production-ready WSGI server.

 Simplicity and performance are the main drivers of this project.
 The codebase adheres to very strict code standards, and is extensively commented; and as far as performance is concerned, it aims to